Zen is my Word for 2022: I Never Choose a Word so it's a Big Deal!

 Facebook groups for other bloggers and entrepreneurs have been gracious in allowing collaboration and connections.
 It’s why I’ve grown so close to Brand Strategist Blaire Brown, Content Strategist Cindy Zaweski and Blog Coach Margaret Bourne, as well as Brandi, Maggie, Erin and so many others in my new circle.

-And why people have come back into my circle like Nora Luke of Corporate to Calling who I ran around Lansing with years ago promoting health-care services we represented.
+And why people have come back into my circle like Nora Luke, a business coach and digital marketer, who I ran around Lansing with years ago promoting health-care services we represented.
 She left corporate too and now we have a similar mission helping others design life outside the 9-5.

 And some people already in my circle are people I connect with more now like Michelle, who is blogging and inspired me with her post about choosing a word and Joyce of Mosaic Starfish with the heart and drive of an entrepreneur, focused on coaching others into a life of gratitude.